OUIsolutions/Element-404/README.md

 # Element-404
-An extremaly simple js framework to create Reactive UIS
+An Extremely simple JS library to create Reactive UIS.

 ## Install

-Just download the **Element404.js** file into your project an than reference into your html
+Just download the **Element404.js** file into your project and then reference into your html

 ```html
 <!DOCTYPE html>